 2. Set out clear roles and responsibilities for proof approval

 Setting clear roles and responsibilities upfront is crucial because it ensures everyone understands what’s expected from them and exactly what they should be focusing on when checking the proof.
-Each stakeholder group will have their own area of expertise, so harness this to make sure the review and approval process is as thorough as can be.
+Each stakeholder group will have their own area of expertise, so harness this to make sure reviews and proofs are as thorough as can be.

 For example: